rancher/docs/content/rancher/v2.x/en/installation/air-gap-single-node/install-rancher/_index.md

 If you are installing Rancher in a development or testing environment where identity verification isn't a concern, install Rancher using the self-signed certificate that it generates.
 This installation option omits the hassle of generating a certificate yourself.

 Log into your Linux host, and then run the installation command below.

-If your private registry doesn't require credentials, you can set it as default when starting the rancher/rancher container by using the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.

 - Replace `<REGISTRY.YOURDOMAIN.COM:PORT>` with your private registry URL and port.
 - Replace `<RANCHER_VERSION_TAG>` with release tag of the [Rancher version]({{< baseurl >}}/rancher/v2.x/en/installation/server-tags/) that you want to install.